Swimm-Demo/kyndryl-cics-genapp/.swm/managing-customer-information-lgacdb01.z0s7skqm.sw.md

 # Where is this program used?

-This program is used once, in a flow starting from `LGACUS01` as represented in the following diagram:
+This program is used once, in a flow starting from <SwmToken path="/base/src/lgacus01.cbl" pos="11:6:6" line-data="       PROGRAM-ID.
+LGACUS01.">`LGACUS01`</SwmToken> as represented in the following diagram:

 ```mermaid
 graph TD